a-b-street/abstreet/docs/articles/map/article.md

 # A/B Street's map model

 This article describes how data from OpenStreetMap (OSM) and King County GIS become the complex maps in A/B Street.
-As always,
+As always, email <dabreegster@gmail.com>
-[ask me](dabreegster@gmail.com) if you'd like more details or pictures.
+if you'd like more details or pictures.
 This process generalizes to most cities in OpenStreetMap.
 Some extra data specific to Seattle is used, but could be ommitted.

 Everything here should be up-to-date as of September 2019.